Updated July 2, 2026

 How to Buy Car Insurance

 To buy car insurance in Hawaii, start by deciding how much liability, collision, comprehensive, uninsured motorist, medical payments, and rental reimbursement coverage you want, then request quotes from multiple carriers licensed in the state.
 Hawaii is regulated by the Hawaii Insurance Division, so you should confirm that any policy you consider is written for Hawaii drivers and matches your vehicle use, garaging location, and driving pattern.
-The state market is broad, with 200 active insurers and top names such as First Insurance, GEICO, State Farm, USAA, and Island Insurance, so comparison shopping is practical.
+The state market is broad, with 200 active insurers and a mix of local and national carriers, so comparison shopping is practical.
 When you request a car insurance quote in Hawaii, be ready to provide your driver information, vehicle details, annual mileage, claims history, and the coverage limits and deductibles you want.
 If you live near Honolulu or on another island where repair access and rental needs may differ, ask how rental reimbursement coverage and comprehensive coverage are priced.
 The state-specific requirements may vary by industry and business size, but for personal auto insurance the key step is to compare policy terms, not just the monthly premium.
 Ask each carrier how it handles deductibles, uninsured motorist coverage, and medical payments coverage in Hawaii, then review the declarations page before you bind coverage.
 If you want to move quickly, many standard risks can be quoted and bound within 24 to 48 hours, but the exact timing varies by carrier and underwriting review.

 How to Save on Car Insurance